 The 3 ETF Portfolio Strategy: The Simplest Way to Build a Diversified Portfolio in 2026

-Disclosure: This post is for informational and educational purposes only.
-FinanceCompassPro.com may earn compensation through display advertising.
-We may also reference third-party products, services, or platforms by name for educational purposes – these mentions are not paid endorsements unless explicitly stated.
-Nothing in this post
+Disclosure: This article is for informational and educational purposes only.
+FinanceCompassPro.com may earn compensation through display advertising or affiliate relationships.
+We may reference third-party products, services, platforms, or tools for educational purposes.
+These mentions are not paid endorsements unless clearly stated.
+Nothing in this article constitutes personalized financial, legal, tax, or investment advice.

 When someone asks me where to start with investing, my answer is almost always the same: three funds.
 Not because I’m lazy.
 Because after everything I’ve seen, it’s genuinely the best starting point for most people.